petrikreus/comp-se-200-assignment/test_plan.md

 application.
 The aim is to give a detailed description of the test strategy, test objectives and test deliverables for the project.

-First, descriptions of end-to-end scenarios are presented.
-Second, tools for the testing are defined with the actual tests.
+First, the general test design is presented, including descriptions of end-to-end scenarios, components and source files.
+Second, the testing environment and tools for the testing are defined with the actual tests.
 Finally, a Virtual Machine setup for the testing environment is illustrated.

-# Design
+# Test Design

 In this section, we describe the general test design and its rationale.
 First, we define a scope for the test design.
 Second, the most important end-to-end scenarios of the application are specified.
 Third, we present the main